 Con #2: Heavily Regulated and Complicated

 Retirement accounts of any type are heavily regulated.
-There are many rules and much paperwork so it can seem overwhelming to some.
+There are many rules and a lot of paperwork so it can seem overwhelming to some.
 Of course, you can’t do any self-dealing, where you as an individual would personally benefit, such as running a full-blown business from your IRA account.
 The last thing you want to do is have your account disqualified.

-For me, I learned that I wanted to be the one watching over my own money, but I also wanted to invest passively, which is why I prefer to own private money loans and performing notes in my IRA.
+For me, I learned that I wanted to be the one watching over my own money, but I also wanted to invest passively.
+This is why I prefer to own private money loans and performing notes in my IRA.

 Maybe you’re already using self-directed IRA strategies to build wealth inside of your account.
 Or maybe you’re looking to show others how to get higher yields in their self-directed IRA accounts by investing in things like real estate or note deals with you.

-Either way, I believe it’s well worth the time it takes to learn about this unique, fairly unknown, wealth building tool that today only represents approximately 2% of the overall retirement accounts in the marketplace.
+Either way, I believe it’s well worth the time it takes to learn about this unique, fairly unknown, wealth building tool that today only represents approximately 2 percent of the overall retirement accounts in the marketplace.

 What are some of the pros and cons you’ve experienced when it comes to self-directed IRA accounts?